Gillian Farnan, SUNY Cortland

 A look into how celebrities — by entering the political realm — affect the vote after actress Diane Neal announces she’s making a congressional run.

-Reese Witherspoon’s production company Type A Films, now Pacific Standard, has marked a new age for women in the entertainment industry.
+Reese Witherspoon’s production company, Pacific Standard, has marked a new age for women in the entertainment industry.

 Harley Barber’s racist video got her expelled but also shined a new light on an old conversation.